-Equity securities: Equity securities are recorded at fair value on a recurring basis.
+Equity securities: Equity securities with readily determinable fair value are recorded at fair value on a recurring basis.
 Fair values for equity securities are based upon quoted market prices for identical securities in active markets (Level 1) or quoted prices for identical securities in markets not deemed to be active due to the volume of shares transferred and frequency of trades (Level 2).